hamogu/doc/source/examples/background/background.rst

       <http://cxc.harvard.edu/proposer/POG/html/chap6.html#tab:acis_intg_part_rates>`_
       we see that roughly 3 cts/s (in the event grades we care for) is a good, conservative estiamte.
-For an observation of 50 ks, we thus decide to select roughly 155,000 photons.
+For an observation of 50 ks, we thus decide to select roughly 150,000 photons.
     - Events in the "blank sky" files are sorted in x and y.
-In order to select a random subset, we use :ciao:`dmtcalc` to assign a random number in column ``randnum`` and multiply it with the ratio of total the total number of photons on the "blank sky" file and the number of photons we want to select.
+In order to select a random subset, we use :ciao:`dmtcalc` to assign a random number in column ``randnum`` and multiply it with the ratio of the number of photons in the "blank sky" file and the number of photons we want to select.
     - We copy only those photons where the ratio is smaller than 1.
 Since this involves a random number, this also introduces a "random error" to the number of photons we select - it will not be exactly 150,000.

 #.
-Add a time column to the "blank sky" file and fill it with random value
+Add a time column to the "blank sky" file and fill it with random values
    during the observation.
 #.
-Reproject the "blank sky" file to the observed position in the sky.
+Reproject the "blank sky" file to the observed position on the sky.
 #.
 Select the same columns in the |marx| simulation and the "blank sky" file, so
    that they can be merged with :ciao:`dmmerge`.